Before you begin your application, learn about our admission requirements.

 If you meet Mount Allison's academic requirements, but don't meet our English proficiency requirements, you may be offered conditional admission.

-If you're offered conditional admission, you can enroll in one of our English pathway programs designed for students who need extra time and training to meet our English proficiency requirements, and who would like to benefit from additional transition time and academic preparation before full-time study.
+If you're offered conditional admission, you can enroll in Mount Allison's English summer pathway program designed for students who need extra time and training to meet our English proficiency requirements, and who would like to benefit from additional transition time and academic preparation before full-time study.

 - English Summer Pathway Program (June-August)